keeeeenw/MicroLlava/README.md

 Special thanks to:
 - [TinyLLaVA Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory) team for the training framework
-- SigLIP authors for the efficient vision encoder
+- SigLIP2 authors for the efficient vision encoder
 - LAION community for the pretraining datasets
 - Hugging Face for model hosting and tools